 Step Together Volunteering has been supporting the rehabilitation of people leaving prison since 2010.
-We now have teams based in Manchester, London and Dorset working with people of all ages and backgrounds, regardless of the offence committed.
+Our team is based in Manchester, working with people of all ages and backgrounds, regardless of the offence committed.

 Step Together is helping to reduce the number of people who re-offend on leaving prison.
 Between a quarter and a third of prisoners released from custody in the UK re-offend within a year of being released.